Matty Smith (footballer, born 1997): Dundee United

 On 15 August 2019, Smith joined Cove Rangers on loan until January 2020.

-Smith left Dundee United in January 2020 and signed for Irish club Waterford.
+Waterford

+In January 2020, Smith signed for League of Ireland Premier Division club Waterford.
+He scored 2 goals in 19 appearances during his season with the club.

+St Patrick's Athletic

 In January 2021 he was transferred from Waterford to another Irish club, St Patrick's Athletic, where he would team up with former Dundee United teammate Billy King.
 He made his debut for the club in the opening game of the season, a 1–1 draw away to Shamrock Rovers in a Dublin derby on 19 March 2021.
 Smith scored his first goal for the Saints on 23 April 2021, heading home the second goal in a 2–0 win away to Finn Harps at Finn Park.
 On 8 August 2021, he scored his sixth and seventh goals of the season in a 4–1 win away to Dundalk at Oriel Park.
 Smith scored in the FAI Cup Semi-final on 22 October 2021 to give his side a 2–1 lead over Dundalk in an eventual 3–1 win to earn a place in the 2021 FAI Cup Final.
 A week later, on 29 October 2021 he scored his first career hat-trick, scoring a perfect hat-trick in a 4–1 win away to Longford Town as well as assisting the other goal in a win that secured UEFA Europa Conference League football for his club for the following season.
 On 28 November 2021 Smith was in his sides starting XI in the 2021 FAI Cup Final, as they defeated rivals Bohemians 4–3 on penalties following a 1–1 draw after extra time in front of a record FAI Cup Final crowd of 37,126 at the Aviva Stadium.

+Derry City

-On 31 January 2022, Smith signed a 2 year contract with Derry City.
+On 31 January 2022, Smith signed a two-year contract with Derry City.
 He made his career debut in European competition on 7 July 2022 against Riga FC in the UEFA Europa Conference League but was harshly sent off during a 2–0 loss for an altercation with Ngonda Muzinga.

+Shelbourne

-On 28 July he signed for Shelbourne on loan until the end of the season.
+On 28 July 2022, he signed for Shelbourne on loan until the end of the season.
 After 2 goals in 15 appearances in all competitions during his loan spell, on 2 December 2022, it was announced that Smith would be joining Shelbourne on a permanent basis for the 2023 season.
+His first goal of the season coming on 10 April 2023 in a 2-1 win against Sligo Rovers.
+On 6 September 2024, Smith ended a 15 month goal drought when he opened the scoring in a 1–1 draw away to Bohemians with his first goal in 33 games.